Trends

 Has the proportion of people with disability (aged 15–64) satisfied with the quality of assistance received from formal service providers changed over time?

 The data in the graph and the table below show the proportion of people with disability aged 15–64 who are satisfied with the quality of assistance received from formal service providers.
-Data from 2012 to 2018 are used.
-In 2018, 79% of people with disability were satisfied with the quality of assistance received from formal service providers in 2018, as were 81% in 2012.
+Data from 2012 to 2022 are used.
+In 2022, 80% of people with disability were satisfied with the quality of assistance received from formal service providers, compared with 81% in 2012.
+The baseline used to track change over time was 79% in 2018.

 More detailed data by age group are shown in the table.